 The Partnership between the Council of Europe and the European Commission in the field of youth thus brings together the two institutions’ experience in non-formal education, youth policy, youth research and youth work practice.

-Since 1998, more than 1.200 young people participated directly in these activities and many more were able to benefit from this experience through the Partnership publications.
+Since 1998, many thousands of young people have participated directly in these activities and many more were able to benefit from this experience through the Partnership's publications.

-Coyote is a magazine about important issues in and around youth work in Europe and beyond published twice a year by the EU-CoE youth partnership
+Coyote is an online magazine about important issues in and around youth work in Europe and beyond and is published by the EU-CoE youth partnership.

 The youth knowledge books are the outcome of research seminars and expert workshops on priority topics of the EU-CoE youth partnership.

-Perspectives on youth is a new series on youth policy, research, and practice supported by the EU-CoE Youth Partnership, moving forward debates on youth and having a European/ international relevance.
+Perspectives on youth is a series on youth policy, research and practice supported by the EU-CoE youth partnership, moving forward debates on youth of European/international relevance.

 The T-kits are thematic publications written by experienced youth trainers.
-They are easy-to-use handbooks for use in training and study sessions.
+They are easy-to-use handbooks for use in trainings and study sessions.